Raoul Dufy: Early life

-In 1900, after a year of military service, Dufy won a scholarship to the École Nationale supérieure des Beaux-Arts in Paris, where again he crossed paths with Othon Friesz (he was also there when Georges Braque was studying).
-Dufy concentrated on improving his drawing skills and was profoundly influenced by the impressionist landscape painters, such as Claude Monet and Camille Pissarro.
-His first exhibition, at the Exhibition of French Artists, took place in 1901.
+In 1900, after a year of military service, Dufy won a scholarship to the École Nationale supérieure des Beaux-Arts in Paris, where he again crossed paths with Othon Friesz (who was also there when Georges Braque was studying).
+Dufy focused on improving his drawing skills, influenced by impressionist landscape painters such as Claude Monet and Camille Pissarro.
+His first exhibition was in 1901, at the Exhibition of French Artists.
 Dufy was introduced to Berthe Weill in 1902 and showed his work in her gallery.
 He exhibited again in 1903, at the Salon des Indépendants.
-An early confidence boost came when the artist Maurice Denis bought one of his paintings.
-Dufy continued to paint, often in the vicinity of Le Havre and, in particular, on the beach at Sainte-Adresse, made famous by Eugène Boudin and Claude Monet.
-In 1904, he worked in Fecamp, on the English Channel (La Manche), with his friend Albert Marquet.
+His work gained some notable recognition when artist Maurice Denis bought one of his paintings.
+Dufy continued to paint, often in the vicinity of Le Havre, particularly on the beach at Sainte-Adresse, made famous by its association with artists Eugène Boudin and Claude Monet.
+In 1904, he worked in Fécamp, on the English Channel (La Manche), with his friend Albert Marquet.